ericfayhuynh/ericfayhuynh/README.md

 If you haven't figured it out by now, my name's Eric.
 I'm from  I am currently making a career change from biology and pivoting into the data field.
 I am currently enrolled at the University of Berkeley Data Analytics Bootcamp.
 I am excited to learn the many different tools the data field has to offer such as SQL, Python, R, and many more.
 I view data analytics as a perfect stepping stone into a career encompassing data science and biostatistics.
 It is crucial for me to have a career environment where I can upskill, encourage optimization, and foster a learning culture.

 ## Portfolio Summary
+List of data tools and languages I have been exposed to:
+1. Excel
+   a.
+VBA (Visual Basic for Application)
+2. Python
+   a.
+Pandas
+   b.
+API keys (Application Programming Interface keys)
+   c.
+Matplotlib
+   d.
+SQLalchemy
+   e.
+SQLite3
+3. SQL
+   a.
+MySQL
+   b.
+PostgreSQL
+   c.
+Microsoft SQL Server